Our guide to the lunch nap

 So, we 100% feel your pain - the lunch nap was a tricky, unpredictable pain in the bum for us too.

 If she woke early from the lunch nap and she was happy, I’d leave her in her cot so she was at least still resting.
-If she was upset, I’d just get her up and get on with the day, assessing whether she might have needed a power nap to get her through till bedtime or whether she might last if I brought bedtime earlier.
+If she was upset, I’d just get her up and get on with the day, assessing whether she might need a power nap to get her through till bedtime or whether she might last if I brought bedtime earlier.

-So what I really wanted to share with you all is that the lunch nap is the ultimate nap goal, it’s what we’re aiming for long-term, but it’s certainly something that takes time to click into place and we don’t want you to worry if your baby isn’t doing the lunch nap immediately, or during the tricky 3-6 month bracket, or during a sleep regression!
+What I really wanted to share with you in this article is that the lunch nap is the ultimate nap goal.
+It’s what we’re aiming for long-term, but it’s certainly something that takes time to click into place and we don’t want you to worry if your baby isn’t doing the lunch nap immediately, or during the tricky 3-6 month bracket, or during a sleep regression!